Design and benchmarks for emulating Kondo dynamics on a quantum chip: Introduction

 Beyond the previously discussed spin simulations, a major scientific application of quantum computing is the solution of the correlated many-electron problem pertinent to quantum chemistry~\cite{McArdleYuan2020}, materials science~\cite{OfteliedeJong2021} and solid state physics~\cite{AyralGuzman2023}.
 At the same time, the digital simulation of quantum dynamics for strongly correlated electron systems has not yet enjoyed the same amount of attention as for its spin system counterparts.

 In this paper, we {theoretically} study a gate-based quantum simulation of the Kondo impurity problem, arguably the simplest strongly correlated electronic many-body problem~\cite{Bravyi2017}.
 Using a previously experimentally realized gate set we design a circuit and study its quench dynamics upon sudden inclusion of Kondo interactions in the Floquet unitary.
-Both impurity magnetization and entanglement properties are studied numerically and using a quantum field theoretical, asymptotically exact solution.
+Both impurity magnetization and entanglement properties are studied numerically {running simulations on a classical computer} and using a quantum field theoretical, asymptotically exact solution.

 The Kondo problem~\cite{HewsonBook}, i.e.~the interaction between a localized magnetic impurity and a sea of non-interacting conduction electrons in a metal, is effectively a boundary problem of a one-dimensional system.
 Numerous numerical and analytical methods have been applied to solve this problem at thermodynamic equilibrium, including numerical renormalization group~\cite{Wilson1975}, Bethe Ansatz~\cite{Andrei1980,Wiegman1980}, {parton constructions}~\cite{Coleman1983,ColemanBook}, bosonization~\cite{EmeryKivelson1992}, and conformal field theory~\cite{AffleckLudwig1991}.
 A notable feature is the formation of a many-body singlet state in which surrounding electrons screen the impurity spin.
 The singlet forms below the characteristic Kondo temperature $T_K$.